TRENT-OS/sdk-resources/rpi4_sd_card/README.md

 ## Files

-These files represent the SD card setup that allows running a custom kernel image on the Raspberry Pi 4 (TRENTOS-M image in our case).
+These files represent the SD card setup that allows running a custom kernel image on the Raspberry Pi 4 (TRENTOS image in our case).
 The required files
 are:

 - bcm2711-rpi-4-b.dtb - Device tree blob that holds peripheral information,